NatashaBishop/python-calculator/README.md

         BREAK
 END

-Flowchart
+**Flowchart**

-● Lucidchart (https://www.lucidchart.com) used to build the required flowchart and convert it into image.
-Pleas, see file flowchart4calculator
+● _Lucidchart (https://www.lucidchart.com) used to build the required flowchart and convert it into image.
+Pleas, see file flowchart4calculator.gpeg_